mech/Learning-Notes/FrontEnd/JavaScript/React/Form.md

 1. Form level - validate whole models at `onSubmit`
 2. Field level - validate in real-time at `onChange`

+It is nice to have `<Input isRequired />` field-level validation, but we have to remind ourselves that validation status isn't "local" to fields.
+If we need to submit the form as a whole, we need to know about form-level validation!

 Another nice feature of form level is disabling/enabling the form submit button in real-time as the form passes/fails validation.
 This is a nice bit of feedback that can improve a form's UX and make it feel more responsive.

 ```js